-This is for Tenders using MSQ legislation by having printed on tender, (TENDER TO Rego number) and can only be used within 2Nm of vessel.

-So now it is still up to the public if hounded by authorities, to insist that you are catching provisions when fishing, or landing on a different beach or shore when sightseeing. (inside the 2 Nm distance)

-I have still been told that some Government agencies are still threatening the public for not having life jackets in their Tenders.
+This is for Tenders using MSQ legislation by having printed on tender, (TENDER catching provisions when fishing, or landing on a different beach or shore when sightseeing. (inside the 2 Nm distance) I have still been told that some Government agencies are still threatening the public for not having life jackets in their Tenders.
 This is not a requirement in